broxtronix/spark-gce/README.md

 - Addition of a 'start' and 'stop' command, which allow a cluster to be temporarily suspened while preserving the contents of its root disks (data on scratch disks does not persist).
 - Addition of a 'login' and 'mosh' command to log into a running cluster with ssh or [mosh](https://mosh.mit.edu/), respectively
 - Support for ssh port forwarding (useful for connecting to ipython notebook) via the `spark-gce login` flag: --ssh-port-forwarding  <local_port>:<remote_port>
+- The Google Storage adaptor for Hadoop is installed, making the "gs://..." namespace available in HDFS
 - Ganglia cluster monitoring
 - Faster (SSD) scratch drives